Below is a list of all of the Online Bachelor Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 - Loss Prevention, prepares students for work in private security.

-As the above suggests, there are a wide variety of jobs related to crime protection, prevention, and the law that you can pursue with an online bachelor's.
+As the above suggests, there are a wide variety of jobs related to crime protection, prevention, and the law that you can pursue with a degree from an online college for criminal justice.
 Not only can students go into policing jobs on both the local and state level, a bachelor's degree in criminal justice opens up opportunities within the Federal Bureau of Investigation (FBI), the U.S. Secret Service, the U.S. Marshal's Office, and the Department of Homeland Security.
 Outside of policing fields, criminal justice graduates might also work providing support for abused women and children, in drug and alcohol rehabilitation programs and in halfway houses.
 Some graduates also go on to further study in master's programs, doctoral programs or even law schools.

-If you have decided to pursue your bachelor's in criminal justice online, you may want to consult some of the following resources.
+If you have decided to pursue your bachelor's in criminal justice major online, you may want to consult some of the following resources.
 The United States Department of Justice (DOJ) website (http://www.justice.gov/careers/student-opportunities.html) provides a comprehensive overview of careers in criminal justice.
-The National Museum of Crime and Punishment's CSI and Forensic blog (http://www.crimemuseum.org/blog/) is an interesting read for an aspiring criminal justice professional.
+The National Museum of Crime and Punishment's CSI and Forensic blog (http://www.crimemuseum.org/blog/) is an interesting read for students considering an online Bachelor's degree in criminal justice.
 The Academy of Criminal Justice Sciences (ACJS) (http://www.acjs.org/pubs/167_664_2906.cfm) focuses on the promotion of professionalism and scholarly research within the field of criminal justice.